At last, you are about to put all you’ve learned into practice.

 As with many things in life, planning is key for a personal trainer, especially when dealing with new clients.

 So what do I mean when I mention planning?

 Well, the most important thing about meeting a new client for the first time is not jumping straight into an assessment and seeing where they stand health and fitness-wise.

 No, it’s far more important than that.

 Your first and foremost goal here is to find out what it is that a client wants from their time with you.

-Essentially, that means taking the time to speak to them to determine their goals and expectations when it comes to training sessions and what they expect to achieve through them.
+Essentially, that means speaking to them to determine their goals and expectations regarding training sessions and what they expect to achieve through them.

 For example, do they:

 - Is losing weight their primary reason for making use of a personal trainer?